-Because your Alternative License is limited to two years and the length of the 2-Year Alternative Licensure seminars is essential.

-Program is the same, there is no opportunity to retake a missed seminar.
-Therefore, attendance at all
+Since your Alternative License is limited to two years and the length of the 2-Year Alternative Licensure Program is the same, there is no opportunity to retake a missed seminar.
+Therefore, attendance at all seminars is essential.

 FINAL GRADE